shabarkin/writing-exercise/Readme.md

 vm.stopPrank();
  ```

-Example of the check to determine the existance of the contract:
+Example of the check to determine existance of a contract:
  ```solidity
  function _checkContractExistance(address _contract) private view returns (bool){
     uint256 size;